NikolaiVChr/Autinn/README.md

 ## Rails

 Mono to stereo converter.
 It doesn't pan, the output power is still the same in both channels, the knob is the amount.

+## Dirt

+Might remove it soon, as haven't found a any use for it and don't feel like improving it.

+Just a very simple high-pass filter.

 ## Goals